Two volunteers at a shelter examine a dog.

 Recruiting volunteers for your nonprofit who care about its mission

-Following these tips will help you identify and engage with volunteer candidates who are more likely to stick around and spread the word.
+Following these tips can help you identify and engage with volunteer candidates who are more likely to stick around and spread the word.

 Post job listings and volunteer opportunities on LinkedIn

-It’s no secret that LinkedIn is a popular place for job-searching activities.
 Nonprofits can post a free job or volunteer listing by following a simple process.
-Here are a few recommended tips when recruiting nonprofit volunteers on LinkedIn:
+Follow these recommended tips when posting jobs for nonprofit volunteers on LinkedIn:

 • When typing in the title of the role, you’ll automatically receive suggested job titles, helping you surface common labels being used in posts and searches.
 Consider altering the language of your listing, if warranted, for more visibility.

-• For volunteer positions that have specific requirements, consider including screening questions to gather more information about the applicant, such as: Do you speak Spanish? or Do you have experience working with animals?
+• For volunteer positions that have specific requirements, consider including screening questions to gather more information about the applicant.

 Read more: 5 Top Interview Questions to Ask Nonprofit Candidates